-The importance of whale watching as a drawcard for Mirissa/Galle and need to ensure its sustainability makes it is crucial to ensure that visitors have a quality experience.
-It has been noted that the visitor experience can be highly variable (Buultjens et al., 2016; Ilangakoon, 2009) however this study found the overwhelming majority of tour participants were satisfied or very satisfied with their tour.
+72government has indicated a keenness to diversify the tourism industry through the development of experience.
+It has been noted that the visitor experience can be highly variable (Buultjens et al., 2016; llangakoon, 2009) however this study found the overwhelming majority of tour participants were satisfied or very satisfied with their tour.
 The findings are similar to other studies of marine tourism (Bentz et al, 2016; Valentine et al, 2004).
 This level of satisfaction is pleasing however there may be some factors that impacted on this finding including the possible bias in the study sample and the weather conditions on the day the interviews were conducted.
 Poor weather conditions and rough seas is likely to reduce the enjoyment of visitors, especially for those on the smaller boats.
 Another possible explanation for the high satisfaction levels could be the fact that generally only people who had a good experience were likely to agree to participate in the survey.
 As noted earlier many visitors who arrived back in port in a distressed state declined to participate in the study.
 A further explanation could be that the majority of respondents were on the Navy boat.
 Many of the website complaints were about the level of discomfort and the level of sea sickness - both these were more likely to be associated with small tour boats.
 It would appear that the smaller tour operators, if at all possible, need to improve the comfort of their boats.
 Interestingly, the Regulations do not seem to address the issue of rough seas and the provision of tours when there are rough seas.
 The findings also indicate the Navy vessel, in particular, needs to provide improved educational and interpretive material.
-Buultjens et al. (2016) found that the education and interpretation provided to tourists on all boats to be substandard despite its acknowledged importance for visitor satisfaction (Mayes & Richins, 2008).
+Buultiens et al. (2016) found that the education and interpretation provided to tourists on all boats to be substandard despite its acknowledged importance for visitor satisfaction 4 It is assumed that the expenditure by adults covered themselves and their children.
+(Mayes & Richins, 2008).
 The Regulations have addressed this issue by requiring the provision of interpretive material and a tour guide on all tours and it is now important that this requirement is enforced.
 Another finding is the relative importance of the internet in informing potential visitors about whale watching in Mirissa/Galle.
 As stated previously there are very mixed reports on many websites sites and this could present a problem for the industry and the managing authority as the industry continues to develop into the future.
+Finally, it should be noted that the significant economic returns from the industry will continue encourage the entry of more boats adding extra pressure on the already congested industry and possibly impact on visitor satisfaction.
+Hopefully the